First-Year, Undeclared, Bachelor of University Studies, and students transitioning between majors are advised at the Gateway Student Success Center.

 PO Box 5653

-NASS' mission since 1994 has been to assist NAU in becoming the Nation's leading university serving Native American students through: advocacy, holistic support services and community outreach to increase the recruitment and retention of Alaskan Native/Native American students.
+NASS' mission since 1994 has been to assist NAU in becoming one of the Nation's leading universities serving Native American students through: advocacy, holistic support services and community outreach to increase the recruitment and retention of Native American, Alaskan Native, and Native Hawaiian students.
 NASS focuses on meeting with new freshman and transfer students to help ensure a smooth transition to college life.

 - Gathering place to relax, socialize, and make new friends